Remarks on partitions into expanders: Proof of Theorem

-One can thus continue to decompose the sets $Y_{i_0i_1\cdots i_k}$ that appear using this procedure.
+One can thus continue to partition the sets $Y_{i_0i_1\cdots i_k}$ that appear using this procedure.
 This process ends because $X$ is a finite graph and all the subsets $Y_{i_0i_1\cdots i_k}$ obtained during this process are $\alpha$\=/big in $X$.
-In particular, when the process ends one has decomposed $X$ into at most $\lfloor\frac{1}{\alpha}\rfloor$ sets $X_1,\ldots,X_k$.
+In particular, when the process ends one has partitioned $X$ into at most $\lfloor\frac{1}{\alpha}\rfloor$ sets $X_1,\ldots,X_k$.
 Moreover, the worst possible expansion constant is what is obtained by the longest chain of consecutive applications of Lemma~\ref{lem:cutting.cheeger.sets}.
-This gives rise to the lower bound $\delta\geq \lambda^{k-1}\epsilon$. \end{proof}
+This gives rise to the---rather generous---lower bound $\delta\geq \frac{\epsilon}{4^k}$. \end{proof}

+\begin{rmk} By examining the end of the proof of Theorem~\ref{thm:partition.no.small.folner}, we see that the natural lower bound on $\delta$ is actually $\frac{\epsilon}{2\cdot 4^{k-1}}$.
+With some extra care, it is further possible to improve this to $\frac{\epsilon}{4^{k-1}}$ (if the partition process goes all the way and produces $k$ components, then they must automatically be $\epsilon/{4^{k-1}}$ expanders as any $\epsilon/{4^{k-1}}$\=/\fol set should be $\alpha$\=/large in $X$ and hence take more than half of the graph).
+It is also possible to improve the base of the exponential, making it arbitrarily close to $\frac 12$ (instead of $\frac 14$).
+This is accomplished by modifying the statement of Lemma~\ref{lem:cutting.cheeger.sets}: Inequality~\eqref{eq:r_inequality} shows that tighter control on $h$ directly yields a better asymptotic behaviour.
+The optimal parameters for Lemma~\ref{lem:cutting.cheeger.sets} would then depend on the expected value on $k$.
+However, such a fine tuning seems unnecessary, as there are other arguments that yield polynomial estimates (see below). \end{rmk}

-\begin{rmk} As already remarked, Theorem~\ref{thm:decomposition.no.small.folner} is only a special case of the result of Oveis Gharam--Trevisan.
-In fact, for every $m\geq 1$ one can define a higher order Cheeger constant $\rho_m(X)$ as
+\begin{rmk} As already remarked, Theorem~\ref{thm:partition.no.small.folner} follows easily from a result of Oveis Gharam--Trevisan.
+For every $m\geq 1$ one can define a higher order Cheeger constant $\rho_m(X)$ as